Farm Tour, Tupe Tupe Farm.

 Roger Ludbrook is fifth generation Ludbrook and manager of Tupe Tupe, the farm.

-Roger is currently the President of the Northland branch of Federated Farmers and is involved with many other local community organisations.
+Roger is involved with the Northland branch of Federated Farmers, is on the board of Trustees at Kerikeri High School and serves on many other local community organisations.

 Join him for an update on the farm activities and learn about the challenges and opportunities of managing a farm in New Zealand.